coffeebe4code/rtml/README.md

 }
 ```

+The major difference between real inline css and rcss is that values are in strings. type safe values are not yet supported.
+Another difference is that properties are split on commas `,` instead of semicolons `;`

-css has a limited sub implementation.
-Attribute selectors, Pseudo-classes, Pseudo-elements, At-rules, functions, and types are not yet implemented.
+Attribute selectors, Pseudo-classes, Pseudo-elements, At-rules, and functions are not yet implemented.
 Css Properties, Selectors, and Combinators are implemented in full.